takashihiguchi/docs-tucan-CDR_AMC/README.md

-# Draft of the AMC section of the TUCAN nEDM spectrometer
+# Draft of the AMC section of the TUCAN nEDM spectrometer CDR